-As a participating policyholder, you share is credited to your policy in the form of a dividend.
+As a participating policyholder, your policy dividend is credited to your policy in the form of a dividend.

 At the time of your life insurance application, you can decide on how you want to receive or use your dividends.
-This are called dividend options.
+This is called dividend options.

 You can also keep your dividends inside your policy to buy additional death benefits to enhance or increase your death benefit, or keep the dividend as deposits which top up your cash surrender values or purchase paid-up additional death benefits.